 Day 5: Polar Bear Viewing / Aurora Domes

-Once again we board our exclusive Polar Rovers for a full-day excursion to explore the subarctic scenery and watch wildlife.
-Our pace is leisurely as we move over the tundra, pausing whenever we see bears to observe their behavior and capture photos.
-Tonight, if skies are clear, we’ll visit a heated aurora dome in hopes of witnessing the northern lights through the circular Plexiglass roof offering a 360-degree view on the night sky.
+Once again we board our Polar Rover for a full-day excursion to explore the subarctic landscape and watch wildlife.
+Our pace is leisurely as we move over the tundra, pausing whenever we see polar bears to observe their behavior and capture photos.
+Tonight, if skies are clear, we’ll visit a heated Aurora Dome in hopes of witnessing the northern lights through the circular Plexiglass roof offering a 360-degree view on the night sky.
 The phenomenon often begins slowly as a faint white glow, then intensifies in scope and color as the lights undulate across the sky.
 Most frequently the aurora appears as a shimmering green curtain, though occasionally it is red or even purple.
 The Hudson Bay Inuit see the lights as the magical display of their ancestors’ souls dancing in the sky.
 Though we now know the aurora borealis is caused by the interaction of the solar wind with the earth’s magnetic field, they are no less entrancing.

 Day 6: Churchill / Private Chartered Flight to Winnipeg

-After a bit of free time this morning to pick up some last-minute Native crafts and souvenirs in town, we enjoy a farewell lunch in Churchill.
+After a bit of free time this morning to pick up some last-minute handicrafts and souvenirs in town, we enjoy a farewell lunch in Churchill.
 We then fly back to Winnipeg aboard our chartered plane, where we'll have a final dinner before our adventure concludes.

 Day 7: Winnipeg / Depart

 After breakfast, transfer to the airport for departing flights.

 Please Note: Itineraries may vary slightly and activities may happen at times different from what is listed, but inclusions are the same.